 12 nights self-drive tour

-Price from: £2199pp
+Price from: £2399pp

-of Art.
-For a more daring outing, drive about an hour to Cedar Point Amusement Park for thrill rides on nearly 20 roller coasters.
-Continue on to Cleveland, where the phrase “rock ‘n’ roll” was coined by a radio disc jockey (170 miles).
+Day 4 Detroit/Cleveland: Follow the shores of Lake Erie to Toledo where you can visit the Toledo Museum of Art.
+For a more daring outing, drive about an hour to Cedar Point Amusement Park for thrill rides galore.
+Continue to Cleveland, where the phrase “rock ‘n’ roll” was coined by a radio DJ (170 miles).

-Day 5 Cleveland: Go inside the Rock & Roll Hall of Fame to learn about rock music’s biggest acts.
-Browse

-the West Side Market, take a stroll in the Cleveland Botanical Garden or enjoy the exhibits at the Museum of Contemporary Art.
+Day 5 Cleveland: Go inside the Rock & Roll Hall of Fame, browse the West Side Market, take a stroll in the Cleveland Botanical Garden or enjoy the Museum of Contemporary Art.
 This evening, perhaps visit venues such as Beachland Ballroom & Tavern or the Music Box Supper Club to discover the city’s vibrant music scene.

 Day 8 Philadelphia: See the Liberty Bell, visit the Independence National Historic Park or one of the